 Cataract Symptoms / Signs

-The Symptoms of cataract of cataractlargely depends upon the type of cataract that’s developing in the lens.
-In Simple words, which portion of the lens is affected by cataract, sometime it develops in the centre of the lens, in others around the lens periphery and few others it starts from the back of the lens.
+The Symptoms of cataract of cataract largely depends upon the type of cataract that’s developing in the lens.
+In Simple words, which portion of the lens is affected by cataract, sometime it develops in the center of the lens, in others around the lens periphery and few others it starts from the back of the lens.